aisingapore/TagUI/README.md

-type / enter|element to type ***as*** text to type|enter element as text read / fetch|element to read ***to*** variable name|fetch text to variable show / print|element to read |print element text to output download|url to download ***to*** filename to save|download url to file receive|url keyword to watch ***to*** filename to save|receive resource to file echo|text (in quotation marks) and variables|print text/variables to output save|element to read ***to*** optional filename|save text to file dump|variable name ***to*** optional filename|save variable to file snap|element (page = webpage) ***to*** optional filename|save screenshot to file wait|optional time in seconds (default is 5 seconds)|wait for some time check|condition to check **&#124;** text if true **&#124;** text if false|check condition and print result frame|frame name **&#124;** subframe name if any|next step in frame/subframe api|full url (including parameters) of api call|call api and print response
+type / enter|element to type ***as*** text to type|enter element as text read / fetch|element to read ***to*** variable name|fetch text to variable show / print|element to read |print element text to output echo|text (in quotation marks) and variables|print text/variables to output download|url to download ***to*** filename to save|download url to file receive|url keyword to watch ***to*** filename to save|receive resource to file save|element to read ***to*** optional filename|save text to file dump|variable name ***to*** optional filename|save variable to file snap|element (page = webpage) ***to*** optional filename|save screenshot to file wait|optional time in seconds (default is 5 seconds)|explicitly wait for some time check|condition to check **&#124;** text if true **&#124;** text if false|check condition and print result frame|frame name **&#124;** subframe name if any|next step in frame/subframe api|full url (including parameters) of api call|call api and print response